Guided Motion Diffusion for Controllable Human Motion Synthesis: Guided Motion Diffusion

 \myparagraph{Solution 2: Dense signal propagation} \\ To turn a sparse signal into a dense signal, we need domain knowledge.
 One way to achieve this is by using a denoising function $f(\xt) = \xzero$, which is trained on a motion dataset to denoise by gathering information from the nearby motion frames.
 With the ability to relate a single frame to many other frames, the denoising function is capable of expanding a sparse signal into a denser one.

 We can use backward propagation through the denoising function $f$ to take advantage of this.
 Therefore, a dense classifier guidance can be obtained as follows:

-While an external function can be used as $f$, the existing DPM model $\x_{0,\theta}(\xt)$ can be used to turn a sparse signal into a dense signal without the need for an additional model.
+While an external function can be used as $f$, we observe that the existing DPM model $\x_{0,\theta}(\xt)$ itself is a motion denoiser, and thus can be used to turn a sparse signal into a dense signal without the need for an additional model.
+In practice, this process amounts to computing the gradient of $G$ with respect to $\xt$ through $\x_{0,\theta}(\xt)$ using autodiff.

 \myparagraph{Applying classifier guidance together with imputation.} Whenever available, we want to utilize signals from both imputation and classifier guidance techniques to help guide the generative process.
-Imputation is direct but may encounter sparsity in time while classifier guidance is indirect but dense.
+Imputation is explicit but may encounter sparsity in time, while classifier guidance is indirect but dense.
 We want to use the direct signal from imputation wherever available (with mask $\Mzx$), and the rest from classifier guidance (with mask $1 - \Mzx$).
 Based on Eq.~\ref{eq:class_guidance}, imputation-aware classifier guidance can be written as

 where $\tilde{\mu}$ is an imputed sampling mean.
 By replacing $\tilde{\mu}$ with $\tilde{\mu}^\text{proj}$, we get classifier guidance together with imputation that works with emphasis projection as

 \myparagraph{Problem 3: DPM's bias hinders the guidance signal} \\ A DPM removes noise from an input based on the distribution of the training data it has seen.
 This could be problematic when it comes to conditional generation because the conditioning signal may be outside of the training distribution.
 As a result, any changes made to the classifier guidance may be reversed by the DPM in the next time step, due to its inherent bias towards the data, shown in Figure \ref{fig:x_eps_share}.